jpgeib/gnorm-music-company-site/README.md

 # Gnorm Music LLC Company Site

 A new version of local CT musician's (Gnorm) company website, rebuilt with the React.js library.
+(Note: Site has not yet been optimized for mobile/tablet screen views.
+Viewing is highly recommended for most computer/monitor screens.)

 ![](client/src/assets/screenshots/gnorm-landing-page.png)